 The grace period for processing the revocation request is 7 calendar days.
+However, when the revocation request is received by the CA, the updated status is reflected within 3 hours in the Validation Services.

 4.9.5 Time within which CA Must Process the Revocation Request